Upendrakishore Ray Chowdhury: Blockmaker, printer and publisher

-Upendrakishore first introduced modern blockmaking, including half-tone and color blockmaking, in South Asia.
-When the reproduction using woodcut line blocks of his illustrations for one of his books, Chheleder Ramayan, was very poor, he imported books, chemicals, and equipment from Britain to learn the technology of blockmaking.
-After mastering this, in 1895 he successfully set up a business, U. Ray and Sons, of making blocks at 7, Shibnarain Lane, which then became his residence-cum-workplace.
+Upendrakishore first introduced modern blockmaking, including half-tone and colour blockmaking, in South Asia.
+When the reproduction using woodcut line blocks of his illustrations for one of his books, Chheleder Ramayan, was very poor, he imported books, chemicals and equipment from Britain to learn the technology of blockmaking.
+After mastering this, in 1895 he successfully set up a business, U. Ray and Sons, of making blocks at 7 Shibnarain Lane, which then became his residence-cum-workplace.
 He experimented with the process of advanced blockmaking, and several of his technical articles about blockmaking were published in the Penrose Annual Volumes published from Britain.
 In his own lifetime, a printing expert from abroad commented that Upendrakishore's contribution was far more original than that of his counterparts in Europe and America, "which is all the more surprising when we consider how far he is from hub-centres of process work".
 He also went on publishing books, but initially he had them printed in other printing presses.
-His residence and business was located at 22, Sukeas Street (now the premises has been renamed 30B, Mahendra Srimany Street) from 1901 to 1914.
+His residence and business were located at 22, Sukeas Street (now the premises has been renamed 30B, Mahendra Srimany Street) from 1901 to 1914.
 The Sandesh magazine was first published here in 1913 (Baisakh Bengali year 1320).

-In 1914 he founded what was then probably the finest printing press in South Asia, U. Ray and Sons at 100 Garpar Road.
-Even the building plans were designed by him He quickly earned recognition in India and abroad for the new methods he developed for printing both black and white and colour photographs with great accuracy of detail.
+In 1914 he founded what was then probably the finest printing press in South Asia, U. Ray and Sons, at 100 Garpar Road.
+Even the building plans were designed by him.
+He quickly earned recognition in India and abroad for the new methods he developed for printing both black and white and colour photographs with great accuracy of detail.
 It was with the intention of running this business that his son Sukumar Ray spent a few years at the University of Manchester's printing technology department.

 Technological innovations

-He experimented with the process of advanced blockmaking, and several of his technical articles about blockmaking were published in the Penrose Annual Volumes published from Britain.
-In his own lifetime, a printing expert from abroad commented that Upendrakishore's contribution was far more original than that of his counterparts in Europe and America, "which is all the more surprising when we consider how far he is from hub-centres of process work".

-He invented several techniques related to halftone blockmaking, of which the "screen-adjusting machine" for the automatic focussing of process cameras, was also assembled in England following his design.
+He invented several techniques related to halftone blockmaking, of which the "screen-adjusting machine" for the automatic focusing of process cameras was also assembled in England following his design.
 The British handbook of printing technology, the Penrose Annual, Volume X, 1904–05, mentioned about him in an editorial note that, "Mr. Ray is evidently possessed of a mathematical quality of mind and he has reasoned out for himself the problems of half-tone work in a remarkably successful manner ...
 (His printing developments) enable the operator to do uniform work with the fullest graduation and detail in it and with the minimum amount of manipulative skill in the negative-making and etching."
 The Penrose Annual Volume XI of 1905–06 published his paper about the new technique of 60-degree screens in halftone blockmaking.